Winnee0305/tripora/README.md

 - **🎒 Smart Packing** - AI-generated packing lists customized to your destination and trip type
 - **📍 Point of Interest Discovery** - Explore and save POIs with AI recommendations
 - **💬 Travel Chat** - AI chatbot for travel advice and questions
-- **👥 Travel Partners** - Collaborate with travel companions in real-time
 - **🏨 Lodging Management** - Book and track accommodations
 - **📝 Trip Notes** - Keep detailed notes and observations
 - **🌍 Cultural Preparation** - Learn etiquette and cultural tips for your destination